What is a Design-Build Firm?

 Given that design-build is slowly gaining momentum in the residential market, the data isn’t yet available to know what workflow method is easier on the pocketbook.
 In commercial construction, DBIA found that projects with this category of professionals came in at six percent cheaper when compared with similar jobs using the design, bid, and build workflow.

 As we mentioned above, a design-build firm generally means less control for the homeowner, which is great if that’s what you want.
 However, if you know you want to be hands-on with your construction project, take that into consideration when choosing between design-build or the typical design, bid, and build.

 Again, this can be a pro or a con.
 It’s definitely a con if you have your heart set on an architect and a general contractor who are not part of the same firm.
 One thing Mickley advised when considering a design-build firm is to ensure it can produce quality designs.
 “Some design-build firms call themselves that, but they really don’t possess the design portion,” he said.
 “They just subcontract that out.”

 More objective solutions

 Having the eyes of a separate general contractor and architect could mean more objective observations about how your project is progressing.
 It could also mean more ideas.
 If there’s a problem in need of a solution, you have your architect or designer as well as your general contractor to brainstorm with.

-Regardless of which way you ultimately lean on your construction, design, bid, and build or design-build, selecting who you work with is a crucial decision.
+Regardless of which way you ultimately lean on your construction and design, selecting who you work with is a crucial decision.
 “Once you’ve made that decision, you have to give them your full trust,” said Gary.

 When you’re ready to get started on your home remodel, work with Sweeten to renovate with the best contractors and design-build firms.